 Ben Tatum grew up in the Appalachian Mountains of Southwest Virginia.
-Having always enjoyed outdoor adventure, after several rock climbing trips to the Gorge, he began to look into moving to the area.
+Having always enjoyed outdoor adventure, after several rock climbing trips to the Gorge, he and his girlfriend Stephanie Smith began to look into moving to the area.

-Because Ben is currently employed by the Mountain Association as a New Energy Intern, he is learning about all things solar and energy efficiency.
-And he has already been putting his skills to work on his home and Airbnb.
-He has performed blower door tests to assess leaks, as well as checked insulation levels, and even installed a very efficient mini split heat pump in the Mail House.
-With help from the Mountain Association, Ben is currently applying to the USDA Rural Energy for America Program to receive grant funding to help pay for the new solar panels.
+Throughout 2020, Ben was employed as a Mountain Association New Energy Intern, where he learned about all things solar and energy efficiency.
+His internship covered everything from performing blower door tests to assess leaks, to checking insulation levels, and even installing an efficient mini split heat pump in the Mail House.
+With help from the Mountain Association energy team, Ben applied to the USDA Rural Energy for America Program to receive grant funding of $2,500 to help pay for the new solar panels.

-After he graduates from the internship program, Ben plans to launch a new business in January 2021.
+After he graduated from the internship program, Ben launched his business, Appalachian EnergyWorks, in January 2021.
 Because the Gorge is a hot bed for tourism, there is a lot of investment property and a growing interest in solar due to the potential return on investment, as well as a way to provide an “offgrid” experience for visitors.
-His business will have a focus on solar installation and assisting clients with federal grant applications, but will also offer energy efficiency services.
+His business has a focus on solar installation and assisting clients with federal grant applications, but also offers energy efficiency services.

 “I see that the future of energy conservation will inevitably lead to mass retrofitting of homes and businesses with solar capabilities.
-With this internship, I am positioning myself to be at the forefront of this movement as it begins to unfold,” Ben said.
+I am positioning myself to be at the forefront of this movement as it begins to unfold,” Ben said.

 “Learning more of the benefits and cost savings of solar energy has surprised me – how even those on a tight budget can reap the benefits of solar energy savings through organizations like the Mountain Association.”